istarkov/pbl/README.md

 but sometimes if you need more control you can run `pbl` in `attached` mode, just add `--attached true`

-To pass ARGs to Docker build, just append them as an example `build-arg`.
-`pbl --name hello --build-arg PARAM=LALA`
+To pass ARGs to Docker build, just append `--build-arg` like `pbl --name hello --build-arg PARAM=LALA`

 ## Server cleanup